-Support provided to the people who are physically displaced by a Assistance (allowance) project, to enable smooth resettlement transportation, including food, shelter, and social services.
+Support provided to the people who are physically displaced by a project, to enable smooth resettlement transportation, including food, shelter, and social services.
 Assistance may also include cash allowances to compensate affected people for the inconvenience associated with resettlement at a new location.

-Riwaj Customary laws
+Customary laws Riwaj

-Soniwals People who extract gold from sand of Indus River
+People who extract gold from sand of Indus River Soniwals